encode/django-rest-framework/docs/api-guide/authentication.md

 ## Djoser

 [Djoser][djoser] library provides a set of views to handle basic actions such as registration, login, logout, password reset and account activation.
-The package works with a custom user model and it uses token based authentication.
-This is a ready to use REST implementation of Django authentication system.
+The package works with a custom user model and uses token-based authentication.
+This is ready to use REST implementation of the Django authentication system.

 ## django-rest-auth / dj-rest-auth